bshongwe/alx-higher_level_programming/0x05-python-exceptions/README.md

 -	The python script will be launched using the -u option (Force stdout to be unbuffered).
 -	It is <strong>strongly</strong> advised to either use setbuf(stdout, NULL); or fflush(stdout) in your C functions IF you choose to use printf.
 The reason to that is that Pythonsprintand libCs printf don’t share the same buffer, and the output can appear disordered.

+Tests:
-CPython compilation: <code>gcc -Wall -Werror -Wextra -pedantic -std=c99 -shared -Wl,-soname,libPython.so -o libPython.so -fPIC -I/usr/include/python3.4 103-python.c</code>
+-	CPython compilation: <code>gcc -Wall -Werror -Wextra -pedantic -std=c99 -shared -Wl,-soname,libPython.so -o libPython.so -fPIC -I/usr/include/python3.4 103-python.c</code>

-Edge test file: <code>103-tests.py</code>
+-	Edge test file: <code>103-tests.py</code>

-Test checkout: <code>./103-tests.py</code>
+-	Test checkout: <code>./103-tests.py</code>

 Repo: